The correct method of darts scoring depends on the game you’re playing. But there are certain rules you must follow in all games.

 You then record the total score for each turn in the outer column and then subtract that number from the total score and update the remaining score in the inner column.

-The remaining score should be noted after each turn.
+The remaining score should be updated after each turn.

-Your ultimate goal is to get to “0”.
-The best way to do this is to aim for high scoring numbers (i.e. 20, 19, 18) and understand the best out combinations to make a quick exit.
+In both 301 and 501, and all 01 games for that matter, you win by doubling out to reach zero.
+The best way to do this is to aim for high scoring numbers (i.e. 20, 19, 18) and then understand the best out combinations to make a quick exit.

 In an 01 game, the game ends as soon as you or your opponent hits the double required to reach zero.
 Subsequent darts do not count.